 Our Core Services

-Our Core Services include independent living skills, individual and systems advocacy, information and referral, and peer supports.
+Our Core Services include independent living skills, individual and systems advocacy, information and referral, transition services, and peer supports.

-ILNC provides Transition Services, Developmental Disability Programs, Independent Living Services, Medicaid Service Coordination, Benefits Advisement, Mental Health and Wellness Coaching.
+ILNC provides Transition Services, Developmental Disability Programs, Independent Living Services, Benefits Advisement, Mental Health and Wellness Coaching.
 Services are available through Office of Persons With Developmental Disabilities (OPWDD).

 Your member may be eligible for our fiscal intermediary in-home personal assistant services.
 The member controls hiring, training, and evaluating their personal care provided by the assistant.
 To Take Control and use this service, your member must be eligible for personal assistant services; have a working telephone in their home; and be a self-directing person who can understand the decisions about medical needs and implement them.
 For more information on contracting or questions or concerns, please call: 716-836-0822.